Axway/platform-management-docs/content/en/docs/management_guide/organizations/managing_organizations/managing_teams.md

 date: 2021-08-12
 ---

-The **Teams** view enables you to view and manage teams, their members, and their assigned applications.
+Select **Teams** from the Organization left navigation menu.
+The *Teams* view enables you to view and manage teams, their members, and their assigned applications.

 ![Managing teams](/Images/teams_tab.png)